Create C/C++ DLLs in Visual Studio

 Dynamic linking saves disk space and bandwidth.
 Many applications can share a single copy of the DLL on disk.
-In contrast, each application built by using a static link library has the library code linked into its executable image, which uses more disk space and takes more bandwidth to transfer.
+In contrast, each application built by using a static link library has the library code linked into its executable image.
+That uses more disk space, and takes more bandwidth to transfer.

-Maintenance, security fixes and upgrades can be easier.
-When your applications use common functions in a DLL, then as long as the function arguments and return values do not change, you can implement bug fixes and deploy updates to the DLL.
-When DLLs are updated, the applications that use them do not need to be recompiled or relinked, and they make use of the new DLL as soon as it's deployed.
-In contrast, fixes you make in statically linked object code require you to relink and redeploy every application that uses it.
+Maintenance, security fixes, and upgrades can be easier.
+When your applications use common functions in a DLL, you can implement bug fixes and deploy updates to the DLL.
+When DLLs are updated, the applications that use them don't need to be recompiled or relinked.
+They can make use of the new DLL as soon as it's deployed.
+In contrast, when you make fixes in statically linked object code, you must relink and redeploy every application that uses it.

-Dynamic linking provides a mechanism to extend the MFC library classes.
+Dynamic linking provides a mechanism to extend the Microsoft Foundation Class library (MFC) classes.
 You can derive classes from the existing MFC classes and place them in an MFC extension DLL for use by MFC applications.

 Dynamic linking makes creation of international versions of your application easier.
-By placing locale-specific resources in a DLL, it is much easier to create international versions of an application.
-Instead of shipping many localized versions of your application, you can place the strings and images for each language in a separate resource DLL, and then your application can load the appropriate resources for that locale at runtime.
+DLLs are a convenient way to supply locale-specific resources, which make it much easier to create international versions of an application.
+Instead of shipping many localized versions of your application, you can place the strings and images for each language in a separate resource DLL.
+Then your application can load the appropriate resources for that locale at runtime.

-A potential disadvantage to using DLLs is that the application is not self-contained; it depends on the existence of a separate DLL module that you must deploy or verify yourself as part of your installation.
+A potential disadvantage to using DLLs is that the application isn't self-contained.
+It depends on the existence of a separate DLL module: one that you must deploy or verify yourself as part of your installation.

 More information on how to create and use DLLs

-The following topics provide detailed information about how to create C/C++ DLLs in Visual Studio.
+The following articles provide detailed information about how to create C/C++ DLLs in Visual Studio.